serenadisanto14/HAM/README.md

 # HAM
-homotopy analysis method to neuroscience problems
+homotopy analysis method and its application to neuroscience problems